-Service Canada and Canada Post act as passport receiving agents on behalf of Passport Canada, giving Canadians broader access to passport services across the country.
+Service Canada and Canada Post act as passport receiving agents on behalf of the passport program, giving Canadians broader access to passport services across the country.

-Receiving agents accept general passport applications (adult and child) and simplified renewal passport applications, review them to make sure that they are accurate and complete, collect the application fee along with your original citizenship document, and forward your application package to Passport Canada for processing.
-Once your application has been approved and your passport is issued, it will be delivered to the mailing address specified in your application.
+Receiving agents accept general passport applications (adult and child) and simplified renewal passport applications, review them to make sure that they are accurate and complete, collect the application fee along with the original citizenship document, and forward the application package to the Passport Canada for processing.
+Once the application has been approved and the passport is issued, it will be delivered to the mailing address specified in the application.

-The Service Canada Receiving Agent service is free of charge and available in these Service Canada Centers.
+The Service Canada receiving agent service is free of charge and available in these Service Canada Centers.
 Certain Canada Post locations offer the service of receiving agent for an extra fee of $20 plus tax.

 Important notice: Traveling within the next 20 business days